 Buying wooden furniture for the first time can be a confusing and intimidating experience.
-Customers are bombarded with confusing and often misleading jargon, with terms such as MDF, LVL, particleboard, chipboard, fiberboard, plywood, 'Real' Wood, 'Natural Wood', 'Laminate', and 'Veneer' casually thrown around in order to make the furniture seem quality at the expense of your understanding.
+Customers are bombarded with confusing and often misleading jargon.
+Especially with terms such as MDF, LVL, particleboard, chipboard, fiberboard, plywood, 'Real' Wood, 'Natural Wood', 'Laminate', and 'Veneer'.
+These terms are casually thrown around in order to make the furniture seem high quality.
+But unfortunately at the expense of your understanding.
 Terms such as 'wood solids', 'real wood' do not mean a piece is made of actual, unprocessed lumber.

-This guide is intended to put power back into your hands by arming you with some quick tips and tricks so you can make sure what you're paying for is the absolute real deal.
+This guide is intended to put power back into your hands.
+We hope to arm you with some quick tips and tricks.
+So you can make sure what you're paying for is the absolute real deal.

 1. What is Solid Wood?

-Simply speaking, solid wood is original wood cut from trees, brought straight from nature to your home.
-In the old days before manufacturing methods made Engineered wood products such as plywood and chipboard more common, this was the only type of wood furniture.
-In modern times however, solid wood furniture is increasingly a mark of luxury as most of the big, old trees that used to be abundant on our planet have been cut down, and the remaining ones marked for preservation and protection.
+Simply speaking, solid wood is original wood cut from trees.
+Brought straight from nature to your home.
+In the old days before modern manufacturing methods these was only solid wood furniture.
+Today more commonly we have Engineered wood products such as plywood and chipboard.
+In modern times however, solid wood furniture is increasingly a mark of luxury.
+As most of the big, old trees that used to be abundant on our planet have been cut down.
+Hopefully the remaining ones are marked for preservation and protection.
+Fortunately most solid wood today are from eco-friendly managed plantation forests.

 2. What isn't Solid Wood?

-The majority of wood products sold on the market nowadays aren't true solid wood at all, but Engineered wood, which is a wood derivative.
-While they are made of wood in the sense that they contain wood, some of these products only contain wood shavings or sawdust, are are certainly not solid wood.
+The majority of wood products sold on the market nowadays aren't true solid wood at all.
+Most use engineered wood, which is a wood derivative.
+While they are made of wood in the sense that they contain wood, some of the lower quality products only contain resin glued wood shavings or sawdust, are are certainly not solid wood.

 Chipboard is made from the waste that remains after solid wood is cut to size.